Same-sex marriage (SSM) and domestic partnerships

 The Oregon Family Council, a conservative Christian organization that had played a major role in promoting the 2004 constitutional amendment to prohibit same-sex marriages being solemnized in Oregon has organized two new groups:

 - Friends of Religious Freedom" filed a "Protect Religious Freedom Initiative" in order to allow business owners and companies to freely discriminate against same-sex couples by refusing to supply goods and services for same-sex weddings -- items like wedding cakes, wedding photographs, etc. "Think Progress," a liberal political group, referred to the Council's proposal as a "right to discriminate initiative."
-The initiative would give companies and business owners in the state immunity from human rights legislation"
+The initiative would give companies and business owners in the state immunity from prosecution under human rights legislation"